 Voting was tainted by allegations of widespread abuses.
 A coalition of 123 local rights groups that monitored last week’s voting complained of voter intimidation, bribery, and other violations; the nation’s electoral commission promised to investigate.

 Turnout for both weeks of voting was high.
 Security was tight, and voting happened peacefully.

 Critics of the constitution say it was passed too quickly.
-Liberals, Christians and other minority opposition groups say they felt excluded from the Constituent Assembly that drafted it .
-They say the wording does not include their voices, and want a new assembly.
+Liberals, Christians and other minority opposition groups say they felt excluded from the Constituent Assembly that drafted it and that the wording does not include their voices.
+They want a new assembly.

 Opposition members say the charter uses vague language and will not protect the rights Egyptians fought for in last year’s revolution, which ousted former President Hosni Mubarak.

 Supporters of the constitution herald what they say is its protection of personal rights, especially its provisions on handling of detainees in the judicial system, which made capricious use of its powers under the former government.